eloff/queryhw/readme.md

     git clone git@github.com:eloff/queryhw.git
     cd queryhw

+Create a pgdata directory. **Important do not skip this step.**
+Unfortunately git doesn't allow an empty directory and Postgres doesn't like a directory containing any files, including hidden dot-prefixed files like .keep

+    mkdir pgdata

 Then start the Go container and connect to an interactive session:

     docker-compose run --rm app